49 Comments

 Michael Jensen's avatar

-Thank you very much, TT.
-Your words are much appreciated.
+Thank you very much, Linda!

 Jeanine Kitchel's avatar

 Great post, Michael.
 It's important people know what realities locals face as they travel the world.
-But most likely your birds-eye view is and few and far between.
+But most likely your birds-eye view is few and far between.
 Also, I think a lot of people don't really care to know. imho. (sadly).

 Michael Jensen's avatar